-As colonies of empires gained their independence, part of the exercise of self-determination involved answering questions of who should have citizenship rights.
-Common bases for citizenship exclusion include religion and race (Larson and Aminzade forthcoming).
-In states with racially-divided histories, such as Malaysia and South Africa, the non-indigenous origins of the economically-dominant group allowed for the potential of indigenous groups to portray them as foreign, and therefore inassimilable.
-In essence, debates on citizenship policy center on two very closely-related questions: "whom the state really is supposed to represent and which groups are legitimately resident in the country and merit membership in the nation-state and citizenship rights" (Larson and Aminzade forthcoming: 5-6).
+As colonies of empires gained their independence, part of the exercise of selfdetermination involved answering questions of who should have citizenship rights.
+Common bases for citizenship exclusion include religion and race (Larson and Aminzade 2009).
+In states with racially-divided histories, such as Malaysia and South Africa, the non-indigenous origins of the economically-dominant group allowed indigenous groups to portray them as foreign, and therefore inassimilable.
 Citizenship rights are extremely important for several reasons.
 They determine, for instance, who gets the right to political representation (Mamdani 2001, Brysk and Shafir 2004), the right to enjoy social welfare provisions (Kale-Lostuvali 2007), and the right to legal protection from a state's coercive mechanisms (Einolf 2007).
 Anything less should be considered a status that is less-than-full citizenship.
+In essence, debates on citizenship policy center on two very closely-related questions: "whom the state really is supposed to represent and which groups are legitimately resident in the country and merit membership in the nation-state and citizenship rights" (Larson and Aminzade 2009: 171).
+If the purpose of the state is perceived to be the representation of all citizens, then restitutive policies are more likely to be adopted, especially when it is officially acknowledged that specific ethnicities have been historically mistreated and exploited.
+On the other hand, if the state exists to represent a chosen segment of the population, particularly a historically marginalized one, then policies are more likely to be retributive in nature.

 There is one important point that should be noted about citizenship.
 According to Gellner (2000), "[p]eople seem willing to accept and internalize any degree of inequality, however extreme, provided it is stable, complex, and habitual" (282).
 Essentially, inequality on its own does not stoke tensions between, in the cases of Malaysia and South Africa, different ethnic groups.
 However, it is when this stability is disrupted, regardless of whether inequalities are ameliorated or worsened, that racial tensions can be expected to rise.
-This claim should be kept in mind as we examine how the history and legacy of race relations affected affirmative action policies.
+This claim should be kept in mind as we examine how the dual political processes of historical events and both countries' respective legacies of race relations affected affirmative action policies (Tilly 1995).